jwnichols3/ebs-examples/systems-manager-automation/README.md

 - `ebs-cfn-cw_events-ssm-cleanup.json` - CloudFormation template for cleanup automation
 - `ebs-ssm-cw-alarm-end2end.py` - Python script to test end-to-end automation workflow

+## Terraform

+The Terraform version of this functionality is in the [terraform-alert-automation](../terraform-alert-automation/) folder.

 # Examples SSM Automations

 ## ebs-ssm-cw-alarm-create.yaml